-This topic serves as a checklist for preparing to upgrade VMware Tanzu Kubernetes Grid Integrated Edition from v1.15 to v1.16.
+This topic describes the preparation steps to complete before upgrading VMware Tanzu Kubernetes Grid Integrated Edition (TKGI) from v1.16 to v1.17.

-This topic describes the steps that you must follow before beginning your TKGI upgrade.
+The following are the procedures that you must complete before beginning your TKGI upgrade.

 Warning: Failure to follow these instructions might jeopardize your existing deployment data and cause the TKGI upgrade to fail.